We are currently recruiting volunteers to support residents at Cummer Lodge.

 Built in 1970 and renovated in 2000, Cummer Lodge has 391 beds, sits on 4.5 acres of landscaped property overlooking a wooded ravine.

-All resident bedrooms have air conditioning.
+All resident bedrooms are serviced with central air conditioning.

 Cummer Lodge offers the following specialized services: